 Annuities are a type of investment vehicle that can offer stability and security in retirement.
 But who invests in annuities?
 The answer may surprise you.

-Although annuities are often considered retirement investments, they can be suitable for people of all ages.
+Although annuities are often considered retirement investments, they can suit people of all ages.
 Annuities can even be used as a way to fund college expenses.

 Earning potential is one of the main factors that attract investors to annuities.
 With an annuity, you can typically earn a higher interest rate than a traditional savings account.
 And, unlike other investments, the interest on an annuity is not taxed until it is withdrawn.

 Another appealing feature of retirement annuities is that they offer safety from market fluctuations.
 With an annuity, your principal is guaranteed, and your interest earnings are locked in when you purchase the annuity.
-This provides peace of mind in knowing your money will be there when you need it.
+Knowing your money will be there when needed provides peace of mind.

 Some people shy away from annuities because they don’t understand them.
 But, with some research, anyone can learn about the benefits of investing in an annuity.
-So whether you’re looking for stability in retirement or want to earn a higher interest rate on your money, an annuity may be worth considering.
+So an annuity may be worth considering if you’re looking for stability in retirement or want to earn a higher interest rate on your money.

 Where To Invest In Annuities.